mitchpaulus/stsd/README.md

 5. 4 byte: number of trends pages
 6. 4 byte: number of Index pages

-### Day Type Page

-1. For each day entry:
-    - 1 byte: non-zero byte to indicate following 180 bits are good
-    - 180 bytes: day format.
-Bit string of 1440 bits, 1 for each minute of the day.

-Zero-padded after last record to page boundary.

 ### Trend Definition Page

 1. For each trend: